briandrum/codes.forchagrin.com/_chapters/chapter-125-department-of-finance.md

 moneys.
 The following investment and deposit objectives shall be applied in the management of public moneys:

-1. _(a)_ The primary objective of the Municipality’s investment activities is the preservation of capital and the protection of investment principal.
+1. _(a)_ The primary objective of the Municipality's investment activities is the preservation of capital and the protection of investment principal.

 2. _(b)_ Those responsible for investing public moneys shall strive to maximize the return on the investments but shall avoid assuming unreasonable investment risks.

-3. _(c)_ The Municipality’s investments shall remain sufficiently liquid to enable the Municipality to meet operating requirements that might reasonably be anticipated.
+3. _(c)_ The Municipality's investments shall remain sufficiently liquid to enable the Municipality to meet operating requirements that might reasonably be anticipated.

-4. _(d)_ The Municipality’s investments shall be diversified to avoid the assumption of unreasonable and avoidable risks associated with specific types of securities or individual financial institutions.
+4. _(d)_ The Municipality's investments shall be diversified to avoid the assumption of unreasonable and avoidable risks associated with specific types of securities or individual financial institutions.
 To the extent practicable, of the public moneys, no more than fifty percent (50%) shall be invested in